Memeterr/Szakdoga-Info-Bsc-2021/README.md

 -   To send data to the app through the mosquitto broker, i used MQTTX - host: mqtt://test.mosquitto.org:1883 - set a username/password before connecting

--   Devices stored in ongoDB like this: asd-1 , where 'asd' is the name and the '1' is the dashboard id
+-   Devices stored in mongoDB like this: asd-1 , where 'asd' is the name and the '1' is the dashboard id

 ## TODO

 -   szakdogába írni: mqttx és használata

--   some minimal design - different text whether a user logged in or not - delete button on the right side (when listing dashboards) - show toolhint when hovering over the canvas buttons

--   add humidity database model - implement in backend - set up with mqtt gateway

 -   remove mongodb from project - just comment it out - composer remove jenssegers/mongodb

+-   be able to rename the dashboard name - remove charts for this ... button

 -   dockerize project (only when everything is done) - install from php7.4 base image - COPY --from=composer /usr/bin/composer /usr/bin/composer

 -   canvas delete button decrease time interval

 -   refresh migrations and do windows and walls db layout as doors

--   be able to rename the dashboard name

 -   dashboardController should be 2 seperate controller - for better readability